Program requirements are based on the following International Organization for Standardization (ISO) standards:

 Requirement development was aided by cross-referencing these standards to generally accepted principles of good practice in Ontario.
 As a result, additional documents are also referenced:

-- Canadian Statues and Regulations (for laboratories located outside Canada, local regulations apply)
+- Canadian Statutes and Regulations (for laboratories located outside Canada, local regulations apply)

 - Provincial Statutes and Regulations